djeada/Databases-Notes/notes/10_nosql_databases/01_nosql_databases_intro.md

 ### Limited ACID Compliance

 - **Transaction Support**:

-  - Not all NoSQL databases support multi-document transactions.
+  - Many NoSQL databases lack full support for multi-document or multi-statement transactions.
-  - May not guarantee Atomicity, Consistency, Isolation, Durability fully.
+  - Can complicate applications requiring complex transactional operations.

 - **Eventual Consistency**:
   - Data changes may not be immediately visible across all nodes.
-  - Can lead to stale reads in some cases.
+  - Can result in temporary inconsistencies, which may not be acceptable for certain applications.

 ### Complexity

 - **Query Languages**:

-  - Each NoSQL database may have its own query language or API.
+  - Lack of a standardized query language like SQL.
-  - Requires learning new paradigms (e.g., CQL for Cassandra, Gremlin for graph databases).
+  - Requires learning database-specific query syntaxes (e.g., MongoDB's query API, Cassandra Query Language).

 - **Data Modeling**:
+  - Requires careful planning to design efficient data models.

-  - Designing efficient data models can be complex.
+  - Denormalization and data duplication are common, which can complicate updates.
-  - Requires understanding of access patterns and database internals.

 ### Maturity and Tooling

 - **Ecosystem Support**:

-  - Some NoSQL databases have smaller communities.
+  - Some NoSQL databases have less mature ecosystems compared to relational databases.
-  - Fewer third-party tools, libraries, and frameworks.
+  - Fewer third-party tools, ORMs, and integrations may be available.

-- **Lack of Standardization**:

-  - No standard query language like SQL.
-  - Challenges in migrating between NoSQL databases.
+- **Community Size**:
+  - Smaller user communities can mean less community support and fewer resources.

 ### Consistency Models

 - **Trade-offs**:

-  - Sacrifice immediate consistency for availability and partition tolerance.
+  - Prioritizing availability and partition tolerance often means compromising on strong consistency.
-  - Not suitable for applications requiring strict consistency.
+  - Developers may need to handle consistency and conflict resolution at the application level.

 - **Complexity in Handling Consistency**:

-  - Developers may need to handle data consistency at the application level.
-  - Adds to development complexity.
+  - Implementing consistent data operations can be more complex and error-prone.
+  - May require additional infrastructure like distributed consensus algorithms.